 SolarWinds produces a suite of products providing comprehensive support for network monitoring and management.
-The Real-Time NetFlow Traffic Analyzer is a free tool that provides real-time insight into your current flows.
+The Real-Time NetFlow Traffic Analyzer is a free tool (download it here) that provides real-time insight into your current flows.

 The free version focuses on displaying the current and recent state of your banwidth usage.
 It’s limited to one NetFlow interface and 60 minutes of data.
 Flow technologies supported include NetFlow, Juniper’s J-Flow, IPFIX, and Huawei’s netstream.